½ cup almonds (pureed into almond butter)

-2 cup unsweetened fine dehydrated coconut, OR more oat flour
+2 cups unsweetened fine dehydrated coconut (or 2 cups more oat flour)

-½ cup agave nectar or up to a cup, depending on taste
+½ cup agave nectar (or depending on taste, up to a cup)

-Grind the almonds very well into almond butter – or use commercial almond butter.
+1. Grind the almonds into almond butter, or use commercial almond butter.

-Let the millet drain (you don’t want dripping millet!) and process in the food processor until it’s paste.
+2. Let the millet drain (you don’t want dripping millet) and process in the food processor until pasty.

-Add 2 c of the oat flour, the cinnamon, nutmeg, agave nectar, and vanilla and optional salt and blend until smooth – add a little soak water if the mixture is too thick (it should be the consistency of thin crepe batter).
+3. Add 2 cups of oat flour, cinnamon, nutmeg, agave nectar, and vanilla and optional salt and blend until smooth.
+Add a little water saved from millet if the mixture is too thick (it should be the consistency of thin crepe batter).

-Add the dehydrated coconut or oat flour to thicken to the consistency of cookie dough, and process until the mixture is smooth – I like a little bit of coconut for tooth feel, but you may want to make it completely smooth.
+4. Add coconut or oat flour to thicken mixture to the consistency of cookie dough, and process until smooth (I like a little bit of coconut for tooth feel, but you may want to make it completely smooth).

-Place a little cinnamon on your palms and roll the cookies into balls, then flatten into cookies.
-Dip the tops into more cinnamon.
-This is optional, but great.
+5. Place a little cinnamon on your palms and roll the cookies into balls, then flatten into cookies.
+Dip the tops into more cinnamon (optional, but great).

 Also optional but great: dehydrate the cookies till the desired firmness/crispness/warmness is reached.
-Serve with a nice mug of something warm or mylk.
+Serve with a nice mug of something warm.

-This cookie tastes strongly like the Snickerdoodles that are a holiday favourite around Pennsylvania and utilizes that often ignored grain, millet.
-A soft nutmeg-scented cookie is surrounded by a burst of cinnamon.
+This cookie tastes strongly like the snickerdoodles that are a holiday favorite around Pennsylvania and utilizes that often ignored grain called millet.
+A soft, nutmeg-scented cookie is surrounded by a burst of cinnamon.
 Feel free to dehydrate these a little for a warm treat.

-For those with a nut allergy, or just sick of or avoiding nuts, feel free to use an additional 1/2 c of millet.
+For those with a nut allergy, or just sick of or avoiding nuts, feel free to use an additional 1/2 cup of millet.

-Remember every change to a recipe changes the taste of a recipe, so I suggest starting with the original and tweaking it to make it suit your tastes!
+Remember, every change to a recipe changes the taste of a recipe, so I suggest starting with the original and tweaking it to your tastes!

 Click the button below to download the printable PDF.